Edinburgh's only public architectural walking tour

 Founder | Author | Guide

 The founder of Cobble Tales, personally writes and designs all Edinburgh tour itineraries at Cobble Tales.

-Olga tutors in Edinburgh University, as well as her Alma Mater, Newcastle University.
+Olga tutors at Edinburgh University, as well as at her Alma Mater, Newcastle University.

 Olga enjoys researching, and making sense of cities.
 Expect to find her in the library or staring at buildings questioningly.
 Loves to go off on architectural tangents so every tour is different!